 “Africa is linguistically the most diverse place on this continent.
 It would be nice if people could communicate beyond these language barriers.
 Many Africans speak up to three languages, but if we could have machines that can speak hundreds of languages imagine who would be able to speak to the 2.4 billion people projected to be living on the continent in the next 30 years,” Cisse said.

-The centre is also using AI to analyse advanced satellite images that will allow researchers to estimate population growth
+The centre is also using artificial intelligence to analyse advanced satellite images that will allow researchers to estimate population growth

 Outside Africa, robots are being equipped with Artificial Intelligence technology that allows them to act and speak like humans as well as make facial expressions.
 An example is the humanoid robot Sophia which was developed by American company Hanson Robotics.

 Concerns have been raised in Africa about robots taking over jobs of young people.
 The United Nations revealed in 2016 that robots will take away two-thirds of jobs in developing countries.